jonathf/jonathf/README.rst

 I wrote a Python library about it called
 `chaospy <https://github.com/jonathf/chaospy>`_, which some people seem to like.
 I still maintain it and add some features there now and again.
+I also maintain `pyvroom <https://github.com/VROOM-Project/pyvroom>`_ a library for solving solving various vehicle routing problems.

 I love doing research, and if it weren't for the tedious paper and funding application writing, I'd likely still be doing that.
-Instead I work for `Expert Analytics <https://expertanalytics.no>`_, where I mostly work as a programmer and data scientist, and have a lot fun.
+Instead I work for `Expert Analytics <https://expertanalytics.no>`_, where I mostly work as a software developer and data scientist, and have a lot fun.

 .. image:: https://github-readme-stats.vercel.app/api?username=jonathf